VirgilSecurity/virgil-e3kit-js/examples/webpack/README.md

   ```sh
   yarn install
   ```
-  > You need to use Yarn because we use [Workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) in this repository :)
-3. Create `.env` file.
-Use `.env.example` as a reference
-4. Run the following command to start the demo
+3. Run the following command to start the demo
   ```sh
   yarn start
   ```